-- To be responsible for a complex caseload whilst working alongside a multi-disciplinary team to provide a coordinated and integrated individualised care package to children and young people. - To be responsible for implementing a range of psychological interventions for individual children and young people, carers, families and groups, employed individually and in synthesis, co- working with other team members/disciplines as appropriate, adjusting and refining psychological formulation drawing upon different models and maintaining a number of provisional hypotheses. - To provide specialist psychological advice, guidance and consultation to others. - To be able to assess and develop plans of care to meet the complex needs of the PALMS' population. - To prepare assessments, intervention/review reports and discharge summaries, in accordance with local policies. - To act as care coordinator, where appropriate, ensuring provision of a care package appropriate for the CYP's needs, taking responsibility for initiating, planning and review of the CYP's care, including the CYP, their family/carer, referring agents and others involved in the network of care. - To evaluate and make decisions about treatment options taking into account both theoretical and therapeutic models and highly complex factors concerning historical and development processes that have shaped the individual, family or family group. - To exercise autonomous professional responsibility for the intervention and discharge of CYP ensuring appropriate assessment, formulation and interventions, communicating with referrers and others involved with the care on a regular basis. - To oversee transition arrangements between services to ensure CYP receive seamless care with the support of the clinical leads, transition arrangements between services via Hertfordshire's Trusted Assessment and Integration Working Pathways, to ensure CYP receive seamless care. - To plan and to lead workshops and therapeutic groups with CYP and families. - To provide psychological advice and guidance to other members of the multi- disciplinary team through team meetings, supervision and training. - To take into account issues of parental responsibility when undertaking assessment/consultation/intervention with CYP.
+- To be responsible for a caseload whilst working alongside a multi-disciplinary team to provide a coordinated and integrated individualised care package to CYP. - To be able to assess and develop plans of care to meet the complex needs of the PALMS' population. - To prepare assessments, intervention/review reports and discharge summaries, in accordance with local policies. - To be responsible for implementing a range of intensive interventions for individual CYP, carers, families and groups, employed individually and in synthesis, co-working with other team members/disciplines as appropriate, adjusting and refining formulation drawing upon different models and maintaining a number of provisional hypotheses. - To provide specialist advice, guidance and consultation to other professionals contributing directly to the formulation, diagnosis and treatment plan. - To act as care coordinator, where appropriate, ensuring provision of a care package appropriate for the CYP's needs, taking responsibility for initiating, planning and review of the CYP's care, including the CYP, their family/carer, referring agents and others involved in the network of care. - To oversee transition arrangements between services to ensure CYP receive seamless care with the support of the clinical leads, transition arrangements between services via Hertfordshire's Trusted Assessment and Integration Working Pathways, to ensure CYP receive seamless care. - To plan and to lead workshops and therapeutic groups with CYP and families. - To provide professional advice and guidance to other members of the multi- disciplinary team through team meetings, supervision and training. - To communicate in skilled and sensitive manner information concerning the assessment, formulation and treatment plans of CYP under their care. - To take into account issues of parental responsibility when undertaking assessment/consultation/intervention with CYP.